xian-ran/prestackPro-Manual/viewers/3d_viewers/horizon-display.md

 ![](/assets/3dviewer_horizon.JPG)
 _Horizon loading_

 Any selected horizon, can be snapped or cropped, to display only on the sides of any vertical seismic objects.
-By clicking on &lt;Reset Cutting Planes&gt;, the full extend of the selected horizon is restored.
+By clicking on **Reset Cutting Planes**, the full extend of the selected horizon is restored.

 However, only horizons given a name and saved into the project are available in the list for display.
 So  QC of tracking is not fully interactive with this first version of the 3D viewer.